ArronJablonowski/lol-reverseSSHell/README.md

   --- Windows Example --- ssh localhost -p `<localport>`
   --- Unix Example --------- ssh user123@localhost -p `<localport>`
-* Admin privleges - Because the shell is ran using an admin PS promt, your shell will have admin privleges without ever knowing the user's admin password.
-No sudo commands or UAC to prevent elevated privleges.
+* Admin privleges - Because the shell is ran using an admin PS promt, the shell will have admin privleges without ever needing to know the user's admin password.
+No sudo commands or UAC to prevent these elevated privleges.
+Almost equivlent to a root shell in Unix.
 Which means you can modify system files without issue.